EmbodiedSAM: Online Segment Any 3D Thing in Real Time: Related Work

 \section{Related Work}

 \textbf{VFM-assisted 3D Scene Segmentation:} In 2D realm, vision foundation models (VFM)~\cite{oquab2023dinov2,kirillov2023segment,li2023semantic} have exploded in growth.
 Benefit from the large amount of annotated visual data, the 2D VFM shows great accuracy and very strong generalization ability, which makes them work well in zero-shot scenarios.
-Since there is much less high-quality annotated data in the field of 3D vision than the 2D counterpart, using 2D VFM to assist 3D scene perception becomes a promising direction~\cite{rozenberszki2023unscene3d,yang2023sam3d,xu2023sampro3d,yin2023sai3d}.
+Since there is much less high-quality annotated data in the field of 3D vision than the 2D counterpart, using 2D VFM to assist 3D scene perception becomes a promising direction~\cite{rozenberszki2023unscene3d,yang2023sam3d,yin2023sai3d}.
 UnScene3D~\cite{rozenberszki2023unscene3d} considers 2D self-supervised features from DINO~\cite{oquab2023dinov2} to generate initial pseudo masks, which is then iteratively refined with self-training.
 SAM3D~\cite{yang2023sam3d} adopts SAM~\cite{kirillov2023segment} to generate 2D instance masks, which are then projected to 3D space by depth and camera parameters and merged according to the geometry.
-SAMPro3D~\cite{xu2023sampro3d} maps 3D points in scenes to multi-view 2D images as 3D prompts, which are used to align the 2D masks generated by SAM and cluster the 3D points into instance masks.
 SAI3D~\cite{yin2023sai3d} generates 3D primitives on the reconstructed 3D mesh.
 Then it adopts semantic-SAM to acquire 2D masks with semantic scores, which are connected with the 3D primitives and merged by a graph-based region growing strategy.
+Recently, there are some works~\cite{qin2024langsplat,ye2025gaussian} leverage VFM to segment 3D scenes represented by 3D gaussian, which provide a new perspective for 3D instance segmentation.
 Our approach also utilizes SAM to assist 3D instance segmentation.
 Differently, we makes the process of 2D-to-3D projection and 3D mask merging learnable and online.
 In this way, our ESAM is able to predict more accurate 3D masks and be applied in practical real-time online tasks.

 \textbf{Online 3D Scene Perception:} In persuit of embodied AI, real world applications like robotic navigation~\cite{chaplot2020object,zhang20233d} and manipulation~\cite{Mousavian_2019_ICCV} have received increasing attention.
 Online 3D scene perception, which precisely understands the surrounding 3D scenes from streaming RGB-D videos, becomes the visual basis of these robotic tasks.
 Early online 3D perception methods process 2D images separately and project the predictions to 3D point clouds, which is followed by a fusion step to merge the predictions from different frames~\cite{mccormac2017semanticfusion,narita2019panopticfusion}.
 However, the predictions on 2D image is not geometric and temporal-aware, which makes the fusion step difficult and inaccurate.
 Fusion-aware 3D-Conv~\cite{zhang2020fusion} and SVCNN~\cite{huang2021supervoxel} construct data structures to maintain the information of previous frames and conduct point-based 3D aggregation to fuse the 3D features for semantic segmentation.
 INS-CONV~\cite{liu2022ins} extends sparse convolution~\cite{graham20183d,choy20194d} to incremental CNN to efficiently extract global 3D features for semantic and instance segmentation.
 In order to simplify the design of online 3D perception model and leverage the power of the advanced offline 3D architectures, MemAda~\cite{xu2024memory} proposes a new paradigm for online 3D scene perception, which empowers offline model with online perception ability by multimodal memory-based adapters.
 Different from the previous works, our ESAM lifts SAM-generated 2D masks to accurate 3D mask and corresponding queries, which enables us to efficiently merge the per-frame predictions with high accuracy.